 Another benefit to soaking chia seeds is that they will hydrate you better.
 Since soaked chia seeds have absorbed a lot of water, they carry that water with them into your body, helping to hydrate you better.
 It’s been said that eating dry chia seeds, on the other hand, might absorb water from your body in the opposite way.

-How Long to Soak Chia Seeds in Milk?
+How To Soak Chia Seeds

 Chia seeds don’t have to be prepared ahead of time.
 You can eat them raw if you choose.
 But as was mentioned previously, studies have shown there are benefits to grinding or soaking chia seeds, because it increases nutrient absorption.